|Corporate Governance Guidelines|

 officers, and its internal and independent auditors.

 Comerica encourages its Directors to attend continuing director education programs to assist them in maintaining skills necessary or appropriate for the performance of their responsibilities.
 Periodically, the Board will sponsor particular training seminars.
 These seminars may include a combination of internally developed materials and presentations or programs presented by third parties.
-To the extent practicable, at least some of the Board-sponsored training seminars should be accredited by Institutional Shareholder Services.

 The Governance, Compensation